LKWLaLa/basket/README.md

 ### Dependencies:

-- This project is built with React, v 16.5.1, webpack v 4.19.0, and babel-core 6.26.
+- This project is built with React, `v 16.5.1`, webpack `v 4.19.0`, and babel-core `v 6.26`.
 [Yarn](https://yarnpkg.com/en/) is used for package management.
 Styling is Sass.

 ### Directions to run: